weaveworks/weave/site/features.md

     host1# weave run 10.2.2.1/24 10.2.3.1/24 -t -i ubuntu

-In this case, all of the addresses are added to the container's weave interface before it is brought up.

 NB: By default docker permits communication between containers on the same host, via their docker-assigned IP addresses.
 For complete isolation between application containers, that feature needs to be